GaloisInc/LinearArbitrary-SeaHorn/README.md

   use inductive counterexample guided learning to solve a verification task

 `--horn-ice-svm-c-paramter={int}`
-  adjust the C parameter of SVM learning (see sec 3.1 and sec 3.2 of the paper)
+  adjust the C parameter of SVM learning

 `--horn-ice-c5-exec-path={str}`
   specify where to find the decision tree learning library